stlouisn/neoforge_better_sleep/README.md

 Can also optionally make you take damage on magma blocks even while wearing Frostwalker-enchanted boots.

-Configure options either by editing `.minecraft/config/no_sneaking_over_magma.json`, or through ModMenu's config menu if you have it installed.
+Configure options either by editing `.minecraft/config/no_sneaking_over_magma.json`, or through ModMenu's config menu if you have ModMenu installed.